-Most contractors ask for a down payment.
-By negotiating the smallest down payment possible, you have some protection if the contractor goes bankrupt.
+Some contractors ask for a down payment.
+By negotiating the smallest down payment possible, you have some protection if, for example, the work is done badly, or the contractor goes bankrupt.

 When it comes to paying for the work, you can make an agreement with your contractor to:

-- pay in instalments as the work progresses, and
+- pay in instalments as the work progresses, and/or

 - keep an amount that will only be paid when all of the work has been done.